Music as artistic performance

 KMH has particularly good opportunities to take up the challenge of society's digitization through knowledge development in various dimensions of music and music experience, to allow live music and acoustic, analogue music traditions to meet the new digital arenas of music creation, as well as to create spaces for musical interactivity.
 At the same time, digitalization of the music is a major challenge.
 Recorded music is easily accessible and constantly present through simplified music distribution and music consumption.
 An important task of KMH's research on music as artistic performance is to showcase the qualities of living music as aesthetic experience, but also to emphasize the dimensions of social expression, such as activity, movement, ritual and form of meetings and communication between people.

 KMH has a long established institutional cooperation with Lund University in this research area.
-KMH has four professors and two lecturers who are research activists in this field.
-In addition, there is a PhD student, who is admitted to postgraduate education at Lund University.
+KMH has four professors and two lecturers who are active in research in this area.